On this page

 What Is Django IntegrityError?

-Django raises IntegrityError when a database operation violates a constraint — UNIQUE, NOT NULL, FOREIGN KEY, or CHECK.
-Django doesn't catch these automatically.
+Django raises IntegrityError when a database operation violates a constraint: UNIQUE, NOT NULL, FOREIGN KEY, or CHECK.
+Django does not catch these automatically.
 They bubble up as unhandled exceptions unless you wrap the database call.

 Error: django.db.utils.IntegrityError: UNIQUE constraint failed: auth_user.username

 The error always includes the table name and column name after the colon.
-That's your starting point — find which model maps to that table, find which field has the constraint, and trace back to where you're writing that field.
+That is your starting point.
+Find which model maps to that table, find which field has the constraint, and trace back to where you are writing that field.

 Most common cause.
-You're inserting or updating a record with a value that already exists on a field marked unique=True.
+You are inserting or updating a record with a value that already exists on a field marked unique=True.

 python